dan-fritchman/Thesis/content.md

 #### Size

 Schematics are always rectangular.
 Each schematic's size is dictated by its `svg` element's `width` and `height` attributes.
-If either the width or height are not provided or invalid, the schematic shall be interpreted as having the default size of 1600x800.
+If either the width or height are not provided or invalid, the schematic is interpreted as having the default size of 1600x800 pixels.

 #### Schematic and Non-Schematic SVG Elements

 SVG schematics allow for inclusion of arbitrary _non-schematic_ SVG elements.
 These might include annotations describing design intent, links to related documents, logos and other graphical documentation, or any other vector graphics content.

 These elements _are not_ part of the schematic content.
+Circuit importers are required to

-Circuit importers must (a) categorize each element as being either schematic or not, and (b) ignore all elements which are non-schematic content.
+- (a) categorize each element as being either schematic or not, and
+- (b) ignore all elements which are non-schematic content

 #### Header Content